There are two separate forms relating to injured/innocent spouses, Form 8379 and Form 8857.

 If you do not file the form electronically with your return you should send a paper copy of the form to the IRS address for your area.
 Be sure to attach copies of all Forms W-2, W-2G, or 1099 showing federal income tax withholding.
 The processing of Form 8379 may be delayed if these forms are not attached, or if the form is incomplete when filed.
 View or print the paper filing instructions in your return to obtain the applicable address:

-If you see the message "You will need to complete the filing steps first" in Step 3 above, then you will need to return to the Filing tab and complete that process far enough to print the return (you do not need to go to the end of the filing steps and submit the return at this time).
+If you see the message "You will need to complete the filing steps first" in Step 3 above, then you will need to return to the Filing section and complete that process far enough to print the return (you do not need to go to the end of the filing steps and submit the return at this time).
 Then, you can return to Step 3.
 Clicking on that message will take you directly to those filing steps.

 In the print dialog box that appears you are able to choose if you wish to send the output to a printer or a PDF document.
-If you wish to only print preview the document, check the Print Preview box.
-Once the print preview window opens, click the Print button to actually print the document.

 See the IRS Instructions for Form 8379 for additional information.